Nachtalb/twist-moe-downloader/README.md

 To download a particular series, use the series's url like so `https://twist.moe/a/made-in-abyss` and to search for a series enter a part of its name as found in a twist.moe's url string like `fate`.

+Additional to the commandline interface this package also provides a pure python object oriented api for `twist.moe`.

 Remember to support twist.moe with donations if you can, as they do a great job of operating their site!

 ### Installation